quat1024/hatchery/advent2022/README.md

 Puzzle 16 is not solved at all

-Puzzle 19 is not solved at all either, need to brush up on the Dynaic Programming:tm: shit
+Puzzle 19 is not solved at all either, need to brush up on the Dynamic Programming:tm: shit

 ## run